realjenius/realjenius.com/content/post/java/evolving-arrays.md

 title: "Evolving Arrays in Java"
 draft: true
 ---

 Java has long had a duality with both arrays and lists.
 Array have existed in Java since 1.0, and are in many ways the logical evolution of a `std::array` from C++.
 They:

 * Define the size up-front
 * Define the type with the array
 * Build language constructs to navigate the array safely

-In many ways, Java arrays are a huge improvement over prior art: they force homogeneity in the carried values, they completely prevent buffer overruns, there is full reflective language support for understanding their nature, and they are still space efficient.
-But, compared to the power of the collections API, arrays are awful for a variety of reasons:
+At the time Java arrays were a distillation of all the improvements in prior-art: they force homogeneity in the carried values, they completely prevent overruns, there is full reflective language support for understanding their nature, and they largely preserve memory space efficiency (aside from object header space).
+But, compared to the power of the collections API, arrays are tough to code with for a variety of reasons:

 1. They can't grow
-2. They are not thread-safe
+2. They are not inherently thread-safe
 3. There is no concept of encapsulation
-4. They have no high-level functionality - anything you want to do to array requires utility functions like `Arrays.toString()`
+4. They have no natural object API; anything you want to do to array requires utility functions like `Arrays.toString()`

+## From the Beginning

-It's important to keep in mind that Java arrays, with their reified types and pointer-like behavior. pre-date the Java collections API by a two full years.
-Vectors, the first growable alternative to arrays, came out with Java 1.0, but they were more expensive wrappers around arrays that could only hold heap objects, and also brought along threading penalties; as a result developers avoided them... a lot.
+It's important to keep in mind that Java arrays were in `1.0` - and as such, they pre-date the Java collections API by a two full years.
+Vectors, the first growable alternative to arrays, came out with Java 1.0, but they were more expensive wrappers around arrays that could only hold heap objects, and also brought along threading penalties; they were often used to help with coding convenience, but there were definite tradeoffs.

 With Java 1.2, the proper `java.util` collections objects arrived, including `List`, `Map`, and `Set` - and with them, a variety of default implementations. `Vector` was now the less-favorable counterpart to `ArrayList` (or even `LinkedList`), and collection API interface adoption quickly grew.

 Unfortunately, while they had a number of benefits, there were still gaps with lists compared to arrays.
-A few big ones remained.
 Lists:

 1. ...are untyped boxes of objects - you couldn't tell what was in them, and your code was littered with casts
 2. ...can't hold primitive values - due to their heap-based nature, a List could only hold objects allocated by the Java heap
+3. ...don't organize their values contiguously in memory like arrays - due to their heap-based nature, the only thing in memory contiguously are references (pointers) to values on the heap; so by being bound purely to heap objects you lose this benefit immediately.

+{{< alert "lightbulb" >}}
-3. ...don't organize their values contiguously in memory like arrays - due to their heap-based nature, you lose this immediately.
-For years in the embedded and small-system space, it was a huge hinderance that Java memory handling was so coarsely defined.
-This has interestingly renewed itself as a problem with CPU cache coherence as well as optimizing for deep CPU pipelines with vector opcodes, where keeping values close together can have a super-linear impact on performance
+For years in the embedded and small-system space, the lack of memory conciseness in Java arrays and general coarseness with which Java memory could be managed was a significant hinderance to adoption.
+Interestingly, in more recent years this has renewed itself as a challenge in spaces where Java is being tuned to best use every bit of processing power.
+Struggling with CPU cache coherence and optimizing for deep CPU pipelines with vector opcodes, where keeping values close together can have a super-linear impact on performance
+{{< /alert >}}

 So, with Java 1.2 you had these two choices: